SharePoint/sp-dev-docs/docs/solution-guidance/sharepoint-metadata-site-navigation-and-publishing-site-features.md

 SharePoint defines display templates in HTML files and JavaScript.
 If in Design Manager you change an HTML file that contains a display template definition and save changes, SharePoint compiles changes into a JavaScript file that has the same name.
 SharePoint uses this JavaScript file to render Web Parts on pages.

+> [!IMPORTANT]
-**Important:**  Do not edit the JavaScript file that contains the display template definition.
+> Do not edit the JavaScript file that contains the display template definition.
 Only update the HTML file.
 The conversion process requires the HTML file to be XML-compliant.
 For example, use  **&lt;br&gt;**, not  **&lt;br/&gt;**.
 For more information, see [How to: Convert an HTML file into a master page in SharePoint 2013](http://msdn.microsoft.com/library/a76ab289-3256-45de-ac63-d5112a74e3c7%28Office.15%29.aspx).

 **Creating new display templates**